MicrosoftDocs/architecture-center/docs/cloud-adoption/operations/azure-server-management/enable-tracking-alerting.md

 For more information about each registry key, see [Registry key change tracking](/azure/automation/automation-change-tracking#registry-key-change-tracking).
 You can evaluate and then enable each key by selecting it.
 The setting is applied to all VMs enabled in the current workspace.

 You can also track critical file changes.
 For example, you might want to track the C:\windows\system32\drivers\etc\hosts file because the OS uses it to map host names to IP addresses.
-Any changes to this file could cause connectivity issues or redirect traffic to dangerous websites.
+Any changes to this file could cause connectivity problems or redirect traffic to dangerous websites.

 To enable file content tracking for the hosts file, follow the steps in [Enable file content tracking](/azure/automation/change-tracking-file-contents#enable-file-content-tracking).